tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 I've tried to maintain a balance by trying to boil things down to their simplest forms while not being wrong.

+### The aim is to be able to explain the relevant science to anyone, anywhere, regardless of their background.

 These are uncertain times, and they require carefully worded and delicately handled explanations.

 That's why I've decided to break this topic down into a series of posts.
 I plan to stop at three.
 This is the first.